Voice Dictation for Lawyers: GDPR and Client Confidentiality

 Drafting briefs and pleadings

 Dictate directly into Word or your word processor.
 The AI structures your sentences and removes hesitations.
-A brief that took an hour to type can be dictated in 20 minutes.
+A 2016 Stanford study found that speaking is substantially faster than typing for composing text.

 Client correspondence and emails